suus-stack/PCA/README.md

 within the barracuda's perception with a herring.
 This is done so the full attack can be studied.
 The simulation is run for a specified number of seconds.
 In de default function the perception length of the herring and predator do not change because perception_change _predator and perception_change_herring are set to False.
-Every Boid rule has the same amount of influence.
+Every boid rule has the same amount of influence.

 Specifications in model (finetuning)